Reviewed by: Jayprakash Prajapati | Last updated on December, 2, 2024

-Simple Technical Analysis Tips for 2024 Beginners.
+Simple Technical Analysis Tips.
 Technical analysis is a trading strategy that involves analyzing price charts, patterns, indicators, and market data to make informed decisions about buying or selling assets.

 This strategy focuses on identifying trends, support and resistance levels, and using various indicators to predict future price movements.